liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 \end{split}
 $$

-The quantity in the parenthesses in the third line of above equation, *when averaged over time*, is in effect the same as the integral presented in eq.\eqref{eq:atom}.
+The quantity in the parentheses in the third line of above equation, *when averaged over time*, is in effect the same as the integral presented in eq.\eqref{eq:atom}.
 Therefore, we can write the above equation as

 $$
 \begin{equation}